-4.9.3.3.2 CA, CSA Certificate
+4.9.3.3.1 Procedure for Revocation of Procedure for Revocation of CA, CSA Certificate

 IdenTrust will revoke a CA or CSA Certificate it has issued if the Private Key corresponding to the Public Key in the Certificate has been or is suspected to have been compromised.
 In any event, before taking such action, the highest level IdenTrust Operations Manager available will convene a meeting of management representatives (including representatives of the affected RAs and IdenTrust PMA) to assess the situation and make an appropriate decision concerning a course of action.